-At least after you have done the first configurations in your FHEM interface you should also deal with the topic of security.
-It is really annoying if you lose the laboriously collected and neatly programmed functions of your SmartHome system.
-Be it through data loss or because other people have gained unauthorized access to your system.
+At the latest after you have made the first configurations in your FHEM interface, you should also deal with the topic of security.
+It's really annoying when you lose the laboriously compiled and neatly programmed functions of your SmartHome system.
+Be it due to data loss or because other people have gained unauthorized access to your system.

-Especially the potential access by unauthorized persons should not be neglected.
-In the worst case, this access can do more mischief than just turning a lamp on and off.
+The potential access by unauthorized persons should not be neglected.
+In the worst case scenario, you can do more mischief with this access than just turning a lamp on and off.

-How to protect your FHEM instance and protect it against data loss is explained in the following article.
+How you can secure your FHEM instance and protect it against data loss is explained in the following article.

 Safety instructions